Goliath was pelted with ten million stones every June. It must be painful.

 She still uses the same vocabulary app from high school.
 The interface has changed, but the word lists are eerily familiar.
 Recalcitrant.
 Ephemeral.
 Nonplussed.
 She whispers them under her breath, like old friends at a reunion where no one is sure who aged better.

-Somewhere in another apartment — maybe three subway stops away — a younger girl is posting a video: Study With Me, 10 p.m. to 2 a.m., Pomodoro Timer.
+Somewhere in another apartment, maybe three stations away, a younger girl is posting a video: Study With Me, 10 pm to 2 am, Pomodoro Timer.
 The same markers.
 The same tilt of the lamp.
 The same desperate tenderness toward structure.

 The woman at the table thinks she sees herself in that girl.
 She wants to warn her, or maybe just apologise.
 But more honestly, she envies her: the clarity, the flame, the unbroken line between effort and meaning.
-That line is now gone from her life — not erased, but faded.
+That line is now bleak from her life.
 She still does the things.
 She still counts the minutes, highlights the sentences, chooses the right filter.
 But the sense of destiny is gone.

 Once, she believed that hard work led somewhere.
 That if you threw enough stones, Goliath would fall.